wenwu-glagle/files_copy/README.md

 # files_copy
-copy files wintin file-list file
+copy files wintin file-list file, the file name is not necessary to be comleted，just be substring of origin filename is ok.

 ## Usage